brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *8-Writing the result of the command ls -la into ls_cwd_content* *9-Duplicates the last line of iacta*
-*10-Deletes all .js files in current directory*
+*10-Deletes all .js files in current directory* *11-Counts the number of directories and subdirectories in current directory*